axieinfinity/ronin-documentation/README.md

 This repository contains Ronin documentation deployed at [docs.roninchain.com](https://docs.roninchain.com).
-The documentation is built with [Docusaurus](https://docusaurus.io/), a static site generatator.
+The documentation is built with [Docusaurus](https://docusaurus.io/), a static site generator.

 ## Local development